articles

 Newborns – yes, always.

-- Does being changed amp your child up?
+• Does being changed amp your child up?
 Will your little one resettle after a diaper change?
 Does the diaper change calm your baby right down?
-These are especially important questions to ask yourself if your child is waking in between 4:00 – 5:30 am with a poop.
+These are especially important questions to ask yourself if your child is waking up between 4:00 – 5:30 am with a poop.
 Too much parental stimulation can make it REALLY hard for some kiddos to resettle in the early morning hours.

-- Are you currently sleep training?
-If you are currently in the sleep training process, changing diapers can cause reinforcement of the wake up and make it harder for your little one to understand your new expectations.
+• Are you currently sleep training?
+If you are currently in the sleep training process, changing diapers can cause reinforcement of the wake-up and make it harder for your little one to understand your new expectations.
 Always follow your parental instincts (on everything!), but know that frequent diaper changes can cause confusion.
 See tips below for what to do.

 Changing Your Little One During a Sleep Period